Guide

 The combination of non-dom status and Malta’s capital gains exemption means foreign crypto capital gains are not taxed in Malta, even if remitted.
 This is one of the reasons Malta remains popular with crypto investors.
 Always get professional advice to confirm your specific situation qualifies.

-How to File Your Malta Tax Return
+09How to File Your Malta Tax Return

 All Malta tax residents must file an annual income tax return using Form TA24, submitted online through the CFR portal.

-1
+1. 1

-Register on the CFR Portal
+Register on the CFR portal

 Create an account at cfr.gov.mt.
 You need your eResidence card number and tax identification number (TIN).
 First-time registrants may need to visit the CFR office.

-2
+2. 2

-3
+3. 3

-Complete Form TA24 Online
+Complete Form TA24 online

-4
+4. 4

 Submit by 30 June

-5
+5. 5

-Simplified Filing for Employees
+Simplified filing for employees

 If your only income is employment income from a single Maltese employer who handles FSS deductions correctly, and you have no foreign income or deductions to claim, you may qualify for simplified filing.
 Check with the CFR or your accountant.

-Deductions & Tax Credits
+10Deductions & Tax Credits

 Malta offers several deductions and credits that can reduce your tax bill.
 These are claimed through your annual TA24 return.

-Personal Deductions
+Personal deductions

-Private pension contributions — Up to €2,000 per year tax deductible (voluntary retirement scheme contributions)
+• Private pension contributions: up to €2,000 per year tax deductible (voluntary retirement scheme contributions)

-Private school fees — Partial deduction for qualifying educational institutions
+• Private school fees: partial deduction for qualifying educational institutions

-Donations to approved NGOs — Tax deductible (receipts required)
+• Donations to approved NGOs: tax deductible (receipts required)

-Home loan interest — Deduction on interest paid for qualifying first-time home purchases
+• Home loan interest: deduction on interest paid for qualifying first-time home purchases

 Malta has signed over 70 double taxation agreements (DTAs) with countries worldwide, including the UK, Germany, Italy, France, USA, Canada, and Australia.
 If you’re taxed on the same income in two countries, you can claim a tax credit in Malta for foreign tax paid.
 Even without a DTA, unilateral relief is available under Maltese law.

-Common Mistakes Expats Make
+11Common Mistakes Expats Make

-Tax Pitfalls to Avoid
+Tax pitfalls to avoid

-• Assuming non-dom status without understanding the rules — While most expats qualify, buying property in Malta or declaring intent to stay permanently could affect your status
+• Assuming non-dom status without understanding the rules: buying property in Malta or declaring intent to stay permanently could affect your status

-• Remitting foreign income unknowingly — Transferring money from a foreign account to your Malta bank account counts as remittance, even if it's savings or capital
+• Remitting foreign income unknowingly: transferring money from a foreign account to your Malta bank account counts as remittance, even if it's savings or capital

-• Forgetting the €5,000 minimum tax — Non-doms with any foreign income source must pay at least €5,000 per year
+• Forgetting the €5,000 minimum tax: non-doms with any foreign income source must pay at least €5,000 per year

-• Missing provisional tax deadlines — Self-employed must pay in April, August, and December.
-Late payment incurs interest
+• Missing provisional tax deadlines: self-employed must pay in April, August, and December; late payment incurs interest

 How much tax do expats pay in Malta?

-Malta uses progressive income tax rates from 0% to 35%.
-Single residents pay 0% on the first €9,100, then 15% up to €14,500, 25% up to €60,000, and 35% above that.
-Non-domiciled residents can benefit from the remittance basis, paying tax only on income remitted to Malta, with a minimum annual tax of €5,000.
+Malta uses progressive income tax from 0% to 35%.
+A single person pays nothing on the first €9,100, 15% up to €14,500, 25% up to €60,000 and 35% above that.
+Effective rates are moderate: €40,000 of income yields about €7,185, roughly 18%.
+Non-domiciled residents are taxed only on Maltese-source income plus any foreign income they remit, subject to a €5,000 minimum tax.

 What is the non-dom tax regime in Malta?